rust-lang/lang-team/src/how_to/propose.md

 end

-TweakToExistingFeature -- Tweak to an existing aspect of Rust --> ChangeProposed TweakToExistingFeature -- New feature or a complex change --> LangTeamChampion LangTeamChampion -- Yes --> NeedToExperiment LangTeamChampion -- No --> RFCOpen
+TweakToExistingFeature -- Tweak to an existing aspect of Rust --> ChangeProposed TweakToExistingFeature -- New feature or a complex change --> LangTeamLiaison LangTeamLiaison -- Yes --> NeedToExperiment LangTeamLiaison -- No --> RFCOpen
 NeedToExperiment -- Yes --> ExperimentalFeatureGateProposed
 NeedToExperiment -- No --> RFCOpen
 end